nikbhintade/kinetiq-indexer/README.md

 ## Notes

 -   Get exchange rate:

     -   Need to use `StakedReceived` & `WithdrawalConfirmed` events from Staking Manager and `RewardEventReported` & `SlashingEventReported` from StakingAccountant.
     -   current total supply / net staked = current total supply / ( sum stake received - sum withdrawal confirmed + all rewards - all slashing)

 -   To track delegations to validators, process `L1DelegationProcessed` event

+## Issues

+-   Total Delegated Amount is not correct right now.
+-   Due to `RewardEventReported` not being emitted in shorter time, calculation for validator delegation are not exact (they are correct based on data available)